Leaders Never Let Up On Engagement

 Meeting Needs

 “He would give someone the shirt off his back before they knew they needed it.“ These words came to mind as we celebrated the life of my wife’s grandfather a couple weeks ago.
-Do you know the feeling you get … Read More
+Do you know the feeling you get when you need help but you’re not sure what it could be?
+Then, suddenly, someone is … Read more

 You are Likely Someone’s Most Influential Leader

 In the latest book by Jim Kouzes and Barry Posner, Everyday People, Extraordinary Leadership, they share research showing who people identify as their most influential leader.
 Options included political leaders, historical figures, business leaders, and celebrities.
-However, the majority of … Read More
+However, the majority of people did not select famous individuals as their most influential leader; instead, they chose from … Read more